-STREET FIGHTS
+STREET FIGHTS WINNER

-WINNER

-Adam Adkins of

-Hueysville powered his

-Chevy S-10 pickup to

-the winner's circle as

-the winner of the No. 2

-Bracket of the Bristol

-Street Fights Sweet 16

-on July 23.
-Pictured

-from left to right are

-J.W.
-Adm.

-J.W.
-Adm.

-J.W.
-Schnzer.
-Adm.

-Adm.

-Jerry Rice, Buri Scott

-and David May.
+Adam Adkins Hueysville powered his Chevy S-10 pickup to the winner's circle as the winner of the No. 2 Bracket of the Bristol Street Fights Sweet 16 on July 23.
+Pictured from left to right are J.W.
+Kinzer, Adam Adkins, Crew Chief Jerry Rice, Burl Scott and David May.